The history of Micromodels Ltd and Modelcraft Ltd miniature cut-out kits.

 Large stocks of which survived from the 1940s.

-Some time around 1960 they sold out to E. Rankine Grey, better known as the model company ERG, of Bournemouth.
+Mr. Coleman, the owner of Modelcraft died this year, so the company was sold to E. Rankine Grey, better known as the model company ERG, of Bournemouth.
 ERG were one of the many specialist suppliers of model railway accessories and parts that existed in England in the 1940s and 50s.
+They had been selling Modelcraft products through the ERG mailorder catalogue for a long time, and they had a good working relationship.

 From the early 1960s to the early 1970s the Micromodel stock languished in a warehouse until discovered by Michael Abrahams.
 He was the owner of the Watford Model Supply Company.
 He bought the entire old stock from Broadway Approvals.